sleepy762/lucidloader/CONFIGURING.md

 Second, if you have an initramfs file, it should be specified with the `initrd` key, or added with `args`.
 The argument format is `initrd=path to initramfs file` (if using `args`).
 The path must have backslashes, and not forward slashes.

-To load a microcode, add another `initrd` key and pass a path to the microcode file.
+To load a microcode, add another `initrd` key before the initramfs one, and pass a path to the microcode file. **Make sure the microcode initrd line is placed before the initramfs initrd line, the order matters.**

 It's also recommended to add the arguments `rw` and `loglevel=3`.